openstack/api-site/firstapp/source/block_storage.rst

 .. note:: The parameter :code:`size` is in gigabytes.

-List all volumes to see if it was successful:
+To see if the volume creation was successful, list all volumes:

 .. only:: libcloud